EwenG/replique.el/README.md

 To start multiple REPL sessions in the same JVM process, use `M-x replique/repl` multiple times, using the same directory.
 Replique will keep at most one Clojure REPL and one Clojurescript REPL active at the same time.
 Use `M-x replique/switch-active-repl` to change the currently active REPL.

 Multiple JVM processes can be started simultaneously.
 Use `replique/switch-active-process` to change the currently active process.
 Symbolic links can be used to start multiple JVM processes simultaneously for the same project.

+Use `replique/close-process` to close all the REPL sessions associated with a JVM process at the same time.

 ## Clojurescript and cljc support